12 Ways To Scale Your Business

 If you haven’t hopped on the webinar train yet, then you’re doing yourself a disservice.
 It took us two years to start doing them regularly, but now that we’ve found a system that works, we’re not slowing down anytime soon.

 Webinars work well for many reasons.
 They’re personable, focused, engaging, scalable, and fun.
-I still think it’s so cool that I can hop on a call from Vietnam and talk to people in all corners of the world all at once.
-Oh, and it’s FREE (for attendees).
+We still think it’s so cool that we can hop on a call from Vietnam and talk to people in all corners of the world all at once.
+Oh, and it’s FREE!

 3. Private Facebook Group